Computer virus: History

 The first academic work on the theory of self-replicating computer programs was done in 1949 by John von Neumann who gave lectures at the University of Illinois about the "Theory and Organization of Complicated Automata".
 The work of von Neumann was later published as the "Theory of self-reproducing automata".
 In his essay von Neumann described how a computer program could be designed to reproduce itself.
 Von Neumann's design for a self-reproducing computer program is considered the world's first computer virus, and he is considered to be the theoretical "father" of computer virology.

 In 1972, Veith Risak directly building on von Neumann's work on self-replication, published his article "Selbstreproduzierende Automaten mit minimaler Informationsübertragung" (Self-reproducing automata with minimal information exchange).
 The article describes a fully functional virus written in assembler programming language for a SIEMENS 4004/35 computer system.
-In 1980 Jürgen Kraus wrote his diplom thesis "Selbstreproduktion bei Programmen" (Self-reproduction of programs) at the University of Dortmund.
+In 1980, Jürgen Kraus wrote his Diplom thesis "Selbstreproduktion bei Programmen" (Self-reproduction of programs) at the University of Dortmund.
 In his work Kraus postulated that computer programs can behave in a way similar to biological viruses.

 The Creeper virus was first detected on ARPANET, the forerunner of the Internet, in the early 1970s.
 Creeper was an experimental self-replicating program written by Bob Thomas at BBN Technologies in 1971.
 Creeper used the ARPANET to infect DEC PDP-10 computers running the TENEX operating system.
 Creeper gained access via the ARPANET and copied itself to the remote system where the message, "I'M THE CREEPER.
 CATCH ME IF YOU CAN!" was displayed.
 The Reaper program was created to delete Creeper.

 In 1982, a program called "Elk Cloner" was the first personal computer virus to appear "in the wild"—that is, outside the single computer or computer lab where it was created.
-Written in 1981 by Richard Skrenta, a ninth grader at Mount Lebanon High School near Pittsburgh, it attached itself to the Apple DOS 3.3 operating system and spread via floppy disk.
+Written in 1981 by Richard Skrenta, a ninth grader at Mt.
+Lebanon High School near Pittsburgh, it attached itself to the Apple DOS 3.3 operating system and spread via floppy disk.
 On its 50th use the Elk Cloner virus would be activated, infecting the personal computer and displaying a short poem beginning "Elk Cloner: The program with a personality."